btgrant-76/MW-BDE-r2-guide/README.md

 ![RGB, 5V & GND pads](https://cdn.discordapp.com/attachments/837441710698004531/937861235456741396/IMG_29222.jpg)

-1. Peel apart the red, green and white wires far down enough that they can be manipulated separately.
+1. If the colored wires are stuck together, peel them far enough apart to work with separately.
 2. Cut some amount of insulation away from each wire and thread the metal core through the PCB.
    - Wire strippers are the intended tool for this job, but a pair of fingernail clippers, scissors, or even flush cutters and a very careful hand can accomplish the same goal.
    - If using stranded wire, twist the metal core wires together to make them easier to work with.